 The Law Commission of Ontario’s Last Stages of Life Project (LSL) considers how the law shapes the rights, choices, and quality of life for persons who are dying and those who support them.
-The “last stages of life” is an adopted term intended to reflect the experience of dying as a process or a continuity of events, whether as a result of terminal illness, chronic conditions, or serious frailties.
-The project considers a life course that may include palliative care, end-of-life care, and medical assistance in dying.
+The “last stages of life” is an adopted term that gives the project scope to consider a life course that may include palliative care, end-of-life care, and medical assistance in dying.

 Like other LCO projects, our purpose is to research issues and make law reform recommendations in Ontario that: